nandreou/Go-ADO-k8sImageUpdater/README.md

 6. See your new Image to be deployed in the cluster.
 Happy Deploying !!!

 # PS
-You do not want to use azure pipelines.
+In case You do not want to use azure pipelines.
 Just get the script code and use it how ever you want